lukassnoek/NI-edu/_sources/section_intros/5_multilevel.md

 # First & run-level analyses
 In this section (corresponding to week 5 of the course), we discuss two things: first- and run-level analyses and how to run them using the software package [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
+The presentation slides for this topic can be found below:

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSnvn6siACev2fPkhzjFVtqGpL3u1vxvFg61IzVHGw3DSzWpMfBsCI-yRHkjQw3rT890R_EvtsAAhNR/embed?start=true&loop=false&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 This section contains three notebooks:

 * [Linux and the command line](../fMRI-introduction/week_5/linux_and_the_command_line.ipynb)
 * [First-level analyses](../fMRI-introduction/week_5/first_level_analyses.ipynb)